 This course is a major within the Bachelor of Engineering (Honours) degree.

-You’ll gain a thorough grounding in chemical and physical engineering, economic, environmental and sustainable principles, and the extraction of metals from ores.
-This course also includes a strong management component.
+You’ll gain a thorough grounding in chemical and physical engineering; economic, environmental and sustainability principles; and the extraction of metals from ores.

-Following your Engineering Foundation Year (EFY) at Curtin Perth, you can go directly to Curtin Kalgoorlie, or study your second year in Perth before completing your third and fourth years in Kalgoorlie.
-Studying in Kalgoorlie will provide you with meaningful exposure to the resources sector.
+After your Engineering Foundation Year at Curtin Perth, you can transfer and complete your studies at Curtin Kalgoorlie or study your second year in Perth and complete your third and fourth years in Kalgoorlie.

 Double degrees